ThrottlingTroll/ThrottlingTroll/README.md

 * **Dynamically configuring rate limits**, so that those limits can be adjusted on-the-go, without restarting the service.

+* **IdentityIdExtractor**s, that allow you to limit clients individually, based on their IP-addresses, api-keys, tokens, headers, query strings, claims etc. etc.

 ## Supported rate limiting algorithms

 * **FixedWindow**.
 No more than **PermitLimit** requests are allowed in **IntervalInSeconds**.
 Here is an illustration for the case of no more than 2 requests per each 8 seconds: